 - Anticonvulsants such as carbamazepine, oxcarbazepine, phenytoin, barbiturates, primidone and topiramate.
 Lamotrigine does not affect the POP.

 - Antibiotics - rifabutin and rifampicin (potent enzyme inducers).

 - Antiretrovirals - particularly ritonavir-boosted protease inhibitors.

-Progesterone receptor modulators.Ulipristal acetate is available as ellaOne® in a 30 mg dose for emergency contraception, and Esmya® in a 5 mg dose for fibroids.
-Use of the POCP is not recommended for women taking Esmya®, or for 12 days after finishing it.
-Women who are taking the POCP after use of ellaOne® should use additional contraceptive precautions until the start of the next menstrual period or for nine days if amenorrhoeic.
+Progesterone receptor modulators - such as ulipristal acetate which is available as ellaOne® in a 30 mg dose for EC, and Esmya® in a 5 mg dose for fibroids.
+Use of the POP is not recommended for women taking Esmya®, or for 12 days after finishing it.
+Women who are taking the POP after use of ellaOne® should use additional contraceptive precautions until the start of the next menstrual period or for nine days if amenorrhoeic.

 Review 10-12 weeks after starting.
 After this, follow-up should be at least every 12 months.

 At follow up appointments:

 - Consider checking blood pressure.
 (This is not mandatory and does not affect prescribing, but is considered good practice.)

 - Ensure the woman is taking the pill correctly, and knows what to do in the event of missing pills.